 The Cost of Many Therapies Never Fall.
 Therapies that have been in use for decades are often still quite expensive.
 Of course, generic drugs are cheaper than brand.
 But hip replacement implant designs that have been around for decades are not comparatively cheaper than when first introduced.

 In typical consumer markets, the quality of technology gets progressively better while the (real) inflation-adjusted prices often fall as older technology is supplanted by newer technology.
 This is especially true of consumer electronics but also of true of automobiles, appliances and other types of consumer goods.

 The reason consumer goods prices have held steady in the face of increasing quality is because consumers are price-sensitive.
 In consumer markets, consumers reward the firms who successfully compete for their business.
 Health care is different, however.
 It does not exhibit the hallmarks of typical consumer markets.

 The role of Third-Party Payment.
-Health economists believe third party payment plays a role in keeping health care expensive.
+Health economists believe third-party payment plays a role in keeping health care expenses.
 It also plays a role in keeping it inconvenient.
 Third party payment is common in the United States, where 88% of health expenditures are paid by someone other than the patient.

 •As recently as 1960, patients themselves paid about 96 percent of their drugs and dental care.

 •In 1960 they paid 60 percent of their physician care but only 21 percent of their hospital care.

 •Today Americans pay about 40 percent of dental care; 17 percent of prescription drugs; 9 percent of physician services and 3 percent of inpatient care.